This topic is not current. For the most current information about the Smart Card API, see Smart Card Minidriver Specification.

 If the function fails, it returns a nonzero error value or one of the following possible error values.

-This authentication technique is normally used to establish the context for privileged operations such as unblocking a user's PIN.
-For security reasons, implementers of card minidrivers are advised to produce a design in which the challenge and response values are not invariant so that these values cannot be replayed.
+This authentication technique is normally used for privileged operations such as unblocking a user's PIN.
+To help avoid possible identity spoofing, card module implementations should require that identical challenge and response values are not used more than once.

 |Minimum supported client